It’s true: you can teach kids basic math for free. Anytime, anywhere. Math is all around us, and children are born with the desire to learn.

 - Children can learn how to count and do math in multiple languages simultaneously.

 - Learning is often spiral rather than linear.

-Although many of us grew up with workbooks and feel the pressure of progressing to the next page, reviewing the same concept can deepen our child’s knowledge.
+Although many of us grew up with workbooks and feel pressured to progress to the next page, reviewing the same concept can deepen our children’s knowledge.

 How to teach counting for free